a-mahdipour/DS-ML-AI-intro/README.md

 ----
 ## 11. Web services for ML models
-Among a varity of existing cloud computing platforms (web services) to perform #machinelearning and #artificialintelligence algorithms; the most popular ones are:
+Among a varity of existing cloud computing platforms (web services) to perform ML and AI algorithms; the most popular ones are:
 - Amazon Web Services,
 - Microsoft Azure,
 - Google Cloud, and